 - Won’t help you if your device isn’t rooted

-Androidphonesoft Android Data Recovery, a rebranded version of dr. Fone, is a lesser-known app that can effectively recover contacts, SMS, call history, photos, videos, WhatsApp history, and other files.
+Dr.Fone Android Data Recovery is another solution that promises to effectively recover contacts, SMS, call history, photos, videos, WhatsApp history, and other files.
 The software boasts two main scanning modes: Standard Scanning Mode and Advanced Scanning Mode.

-The former scanning mode quickly scans locations where deleted files are most commonly found, while the latter mode deeply scans all storage system on your Android phone to recover as many files as possible.
-Because Advanced Scanning Mode is more comprehensive, it takes more time to complete, so Androidphonesoft doesn’t recommend starting with it.
+Scanning Mode quickly scans locations where deleted files are most commonly found, while Advanced Scanning Mode deeply scans all storage system on your Android phone to recover as many files as possible.
+Because Advanced Scanning Mode is more comprehensive, it takes more time to complete, so Dr.Fone doesn’t recommend starting with it.

 - Two scanning modes